yashdani/Fileuploader-Android/README.md

 ```
 add the above library in your gradle dependencies on app level

-click [here] for more details in using http client.(https://hc.apache.org/httpcomponents-client-4.3.x/android-port.html)
+check this site for more details.(https://hc.apache.org/httpcomponents-client-4.3.x/android-port.html)